FYE Course Selection Guidelines

-When you register online for your FYE, you will have an opportunity to rank your courses in order of preference and assign points to individual courses.
+When you register online for your FYE, you will have an opportunity to rank your courses in order of preference by assigning points to 8 individual courses.
 Points represent the level of priority you want to place on each course.
 You have 100 points total (50 for Winter Starts).
 Think now about how you’ll distribute those points between your top 8 course selections (3 for Winter Starts).
 You must place a minimum of 1 point and a maximum of 20 points on each of your course choices.
 (Note that you will register for Blocks 3-8 in October).

 Suggestions for assigning FYE Points

 Things to consider when distributing points

 - You have 100 points to bid on your top eight choices (50 points to bid on your top three choices for Winter Starts).
 Use whole numbers to bid on individual courses.

 - If you feel equally inclined toward your top eight choices, you might distribute your points evenly across courses.
 On the other hand, if you greatly prefer one course to the others, you should place extra points on that course but should still select a total of eight courses.

 - Remember that you must select a total of 8 courses and you must place a minimum of 1 point and a maximum of 20 points on each of your selections.

 How the placement algorithm works for course selection

 - FYE courses are capped at 16 students.